 - Bad Battery, Cables, Wiring

 - Bad Safety Switch

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Reasons Your Spartan Lawn Mower Won’t Start

 Empty Fuel Tank Causes a Spartan Mower Not to Start

-I only mention an empty fuel tank because some people forget to check this obvious reason to a Spartan lawn mower not starting.
-You may developed a fuel leak and don’t realize you are going through more fuel than normal; you may have simply forgotten the last time you bought fuel; or the fuel gauge is faulty.
+I only mention an empty fuel tank because some people forget to check this obvious reason for a Spartan lawn mower not starting.
+You may have developed a fuel leak and not realized you were going through more fuel than usual.

 Solution: Check the fuel tank to make sure you have a sufficient amount of fuel to start and run your mower.
 Check for a fuel leak or faulty gauge and repair as necessary.
 Add fresh fuel to your lawn mower.